-The Sonora Lithium Project consists of 10 concessions which confer rights for exploration, mining and production.
+The Sonora Lithium Project consists of seven concessions which confer rights for exploration, mining and production.
+In addition, Bacanora is a 70% owner of an additional 3 concessions, which surround the Sonora Project, which are not part of the MRE or PFS.
 The concessions are owned by a number of REM-Bacanora subsidiaries:

-- Mexilit SA de CV ("Mexilit"), owned 70% by Bacanora; - Megalit SA de CV ("Megalit"), owned 70% by Bacanora; and

-• Minera Sonora Borax SA de CV ("MSB"), owned 99% by Bacanora.
+- Within Sonora Project: - Mexilit SA de CV ("Mexilit"), owned 70% by Bacanora; and - Minera Sonora Borax SA de CV ("MSB"), owned 99.9% by Bacanora. - Outside Sonora Project: - Megalit SA de CV ("Megalit"), owned 70% by Bacanora.